britram/taps-transports/draft-ietf-taps-transports-00.md

 To reduce signaling overhead, a TCP receiver might not acknowledge each received segment separately but multiple at once.
 A TCP receiver should at least acknowledge every second packet and delay an acknowledgement not more that 500ms [rfc5681, rfc1122].
 <!-- Most operating systems implement a maximum delay of 100ms today.
 There are hardware implementation for high speed networks that accumulate even more. -->
-Loss is assumed by the sender if three duplicated ACKs, that acknowledge the same SEQ, are received or no ACK is received for a certain time.
+Loss is assumed by the sender if three duplicated ACKs, that acknowledge the same SEQ, are received or no ACK is received for a certain time and the Retransmission Time-Out (RTO) triggers an interupt.
 If a seqment is detected to be lost, the sender will retransmit it.
 <!-- and retransmitting (potentially) lost data when no new acknowledgment is received. -->
 Duplicated ACKs are triggered at the receiver by the arrival of out-of-order data segments and thereby do not acknowledge new data but repeat the previous acknowledgment number.